sarmstead/bananager/README.md

 # Bananager 🍌
 There are times in life where you have to just try something for yourself.
 This is one of those times.

+## Set Up Your Local Bananager Environment
+### Database
+The Bananager uses `Postgres` as its database.
+You'll need to set up development and test databases on your local machine using [Redwood's Local Postgres Setup instructions](https://redwoodjs.com/docs/local-postgres-setup).

 ## Built with Redwood

 Welcome to [RedwoodJS](https://redwoodjs.com)!